aggregat4/dendriform/README.md

 When a runtime error or exception is ascertained, an Error will be thrown.
 This is used for defensive programming for example.

+## Thoughts

+### Incremental Store Loading

+The application is moving towards a model where the store is being reloaded completely when something changes, then the virtual dom does some efficient rendering of same.
+This is probably going to be ok in the short term, since we need to be able to load efficiently initially anyway.

+However, optimally we would reduce the need to load things from the database to the bare minimum required.
+Given that we already load single nodes as individual objects from the pouchdb database, this sets us up for sucess.
+We "just" need a way to identify what nodes are dirty and "just" reload those and replace them in our store.
+Easy. ;|

+### Where To Put Controller Logic or Event Handling

+We are currently putting the event handler logic inside of the component/view module, meaning that the code that reacts to user and browser events is alongside the view rendering code and accesses the repository and other services.

+It would be possible to factor this out and to just handle those events in a dedicated place away from the renderer, but it is currently unclear what that would bring us.
+Perhaps after a few thousand lines of code this will be easier to judge.

 # Project Development

 ## Development dependencies